-Bergerat (1984) proposed an N-S compressive stress field during the Eocene through micro-structural analysis in the studied area, interpreted as the consequence of the Pyrenean compression.
-Evidence of late Eocene brittle deformation and associated fluid flows are also found in the eastern Paris basin, ca. 150 km north-east of Pierre-Perthuis, where calcite cementing hydraulic breccia were dated at 43 ± 1 Ma (Brigaud et al., 2020; Pagel et al., 2018).
-Volcanic activity in the northern part of the French

-460 Massif Central has been reported by Bellon et al., (1974) and Lefort and Agarwal, (2002) during this period, at about 80-120km south-east of the study area.
-In conclusion, a local compressive stress field related to the propagation of N-S Pyrenean compression in the intraplate domain may have generated fluid flows and the crystallization of Flog2.
+Bergerat (1984) proposed an N-S compressive stress field during the Eocene through microstructural analysis in the studied area, interpreted as the consequence of the Pyrenean compression.
+Evidence of late Eocene brittle deformation and associated fluid flows is also found in the eastern Paris Basin, ca. 150 km northeast of Pierre-Perthuis, where calcite-cementing hydraulic breccias were dated at 43 ± 1 Ma (Brigaud et al., 2020; Pagel et al., 2018).
+Volcanic activity in the northern part of the French Massif Central has been reported by Bellon et al. (1974) and Lefort and Agarwal (2002) during this period about 80-120 km southeast of the study area.
+In conclusion, a local compressive stress field related to the propagation of N-S Pyrenean compression in the intraplate domain may have generated fluid flows and the crystallization of Fl{og}2.

-In Pierre-Perthuis, the geodic fluorite crystals Fl{geo} yield a Sm-Nd age of 130 ± 15 Ma (Gigoux et al., 2015).
+In Pierre-Perthuis, the geodic fluorite crystals Fl{geo} yield an Sm-Nd age of 130 ± 15 Ma (Gigoux et al., 2015).
 Here, we show that later fluid flows took place during the Cenozoic period, recorded as rims overlaying Fl{geo} .
-Hence, at least two mineralizing events occur during a time period of an 00 Ma
+Hence, at least two mineralizing events occur during a time period of ca. 90 Myr.